Contributing Guide for pyOpenSci#

 1. Anyone contributing to pyOpenSci must follow our organization-wide code of conduct.

 2. Please open an issue before submitting a pull request with new or revised content.
-Issues will allow us to discussed the changes with you before they are submitted.
+Issues will allow us to discuss the changes with you before submitting them.
 Submitting an issue first will expedite the speed at which your pull request is merged.

 • In some instances, if your pull request is a simple fix of a link or typo, we may accept it without an issue being opened.

-1. If you submit a pull request please be sure to use a branch in your fork.
-Do not use the main branch from your fork to submit a pull request.
+1. If you submit a pull request, please be sure to use a branch in your fork.
+Do not use your fork’s main branch to submit a pull request.

 Contributor attributions#